 The Frederick Community College website is managed by the Marketing department.
-Essential information is updated consistently in collaboration with all of the Institution's departments to include Academic Affairs, Learning Support, Financial Aid, Registration & Records, Student Development, and Enrollment Services.
-This process ensures the materials available are clear and accurate and contain pertinent information regarding all program offerings and services available.
+Updates of essential information is updated consistently in collaboration with all of the Institutions departments to include Academic Affairs, Learning Support, Financial Aid, Registration & Records, Student Development, and Enrollment Services.
+This process ensures the materials available are clear and accurate and contain pertinent information regarding and all program offerings and services available.
 Upon confirmation of approval of the proposed program, the Institutional Effectiveness Department of the College would activate an integrated marketing communications plan.